AriefBadal23/Smilecook/Chapter_2/smilecook/documentation/README.md

 **Template**
 This folder contains an email HTML template that is being used when a user is signed up on the platform.

+**Note:**
+The emailadres should by added to the Mailgun portal thats why I provided some test-accounts to use.

 **Test-Accounts**
 |Email              | Password | Username |